Bumblebee2397/Cheatsheets-for-Data-Science-ML/README.md

 # Cheatsheets-for-Data-Science-ML
+## Overview

-This is a complilation of some handy cheatsheets containing frequently used commands for Pandas, Numpy, Python - Basic & Advanced and a couple others, published by Datacamp and Dataquest.
-Hope it helps. :)
+This is a complilation of some handy cheatsheets containing frequently used commands for **Pandas, Numpy, Python - Basic & Advanced, Scipy, Sklearn, Matplotlib, Seaborn and Bokeh.** Hope it helps. :)

+## Credits
+All the cheatsheets were published by **Datacamp** and **Dataquest**.